What Do The Articles Of The Constitution Explicitly Outline

 • Constitutional convention called by a specified threshold of legislatures, with subsequent popular approval.

-These rigorous processes see to it that changes are thoughtful and broadly supported, preserving constitutional stability while allowing adaptation.
+These rigorous processes make sure changes are thoughtful and broadly supported, preserving constitutional stability while allowing adaptation.

 Judicial Review and Constitutional Interpretation